SD0249/SD-dev-portfolio/README.md

 ## Physics Engine (C++) / Personal Project
 Code Name: Faraday.

-Currently on the process of developing a Math Library like OpenGL Mathematics(GLM), and planning to have Fixed Update Loops, with Numerical Integrations.
+Currently on the process of developing a Math Library like OpenGL Mathematics(GLM) comparing it to the results when run with the same value in GLM, and planning to have Fixed Update Loops, with Numerical Integrations.

 ---